Contact homology and virtual fundamental cycles: Statement of results

 \section{Statement of results}

-We begin by stating our main results while simultaneously reviewing the definition of contact homology (for additional context, the reader may consult \cite{eliashbergicm,sftintro,sftappl}).
-Specifically, we discuss the four components of the definition: (I) the differential, (II) the cobordism map, (III) the deformation chain homotopy, and (IV) the composition chain homotopy.
-We then discuss how to assemble these components into the contact homology functor.
-We also review some applications, and we provide some technical remarks for the experts.

-In the later sections of the paper, we invite the reader to restrict their attention to (I) on a first reading.
-The generalization from (I) to (II), (III), (IV) is mostly straightforward, and may be saved for a second reading.
+We now state our main results while simultaneously reviewing the definition of contact homology as given in \cite{eliashbergicm,sftintro,sftappl}.
+The definition of contact homology involves counting pseudo-holomorphic curves in various different (but closely related) settings, which we distinguish with roman numerals (I), (II), (III), (IV). \emph{We strongly recommend that the reader restrict their attention to (I) on a first reading.} The generalization from (I) to (II), (III), (IV) is mostly straightforward, and may be saved for a second reading.